Written by: Neary Heng

 Then there is a different story about Anikar who has no speech impairment.
-However, she is suppressing from expression her opinions whether she is at home or when she’s out in public.
-Anikar can only says, “Yes,…” or simply “No,…” when she is being asked.
+However, she is suppressing from expressing her opinions whether she is at home or when she’s out in public.
+Anikar can only say, “Yes,…” or simply “No,…” when she is being asked.

 For the rest of the time, Anikar is told to keep her mouth shut.
 If she doesn’t, she would get punishments.
-One form of punishments is physical abuses.
+One form of punishment is physical abuse.
 Or it could be worse.
 Her oppressor could kill her and/or her family.

 There are many other people similar to Marlear and Anikar stories in this world.
-They are being muted by circumstances either due to personal families, work places or political oppressions among others.
+They are being muted by circumstances either due to personal families, workplaces or political oppression among others.
 By muted I mean some form of freedom of speech oppressions.
 They have no freedom of speech.

-Freedom of speech might not be on your list of your freedom to enjoy life fully alive as you might not had it taken away from you.
+Freedom of speech might not be on the list of your freedom to enjoy life fully alive as you might not have it taken away from you.
 Nonetheless, it’s extremely important to have the freedom to express our thoughts in your life daily.

 I’d lived a communist regime, so I know what it’s like to be muted.
-And I’d had work in coperate world to know enough about office-work polittic.
+And I’d had work in corporate world to know enough about office-work politic.